 Always choose the campaign objective that matches your advertising goals.

 E.g. if you’re after new trial signups, select the “Conversions” objective.
 If your goal is to increase brand awareness in a given location, select the “Local awareness” objective.

 This way, Facebook will know how to optimize your campaign’s reach and ad delivery.

 9. Exclude “converted” from your target audience

-Another way to expand your campaign’s reach without breaking the budget is optimizing your Facebook target audiences.
+Another way to expand your campaign’s reach without breaking the budget is optimizing your Facebook and Instagram targeting.

 It doesn’t make sense to keep delivering the same ads to a person who has already converted on the offer.
 These leads should be moved to the next stage of your marketing funnel and targeted with new messages.